Morabaraba

 A downloadable game

-This game was produced as part of the Fair Play Game Jam, hosted by Uppsala University's Game Design Department in October 2024.
+This game was produced as part of a Game Jam, hosted by Uppsala University's Game Design Department in October 2024.

 We were tasked with combatting institutionalised racism found in the Game Design Community and were provided with several themes.
 The team chose 'You Can't Start a Fire Without a Spark', which asked us to use a small action to foster change.
 One of the team members, Ray Whitcher, hails from South Africa, and adores the game of Morabaraba, but grew frustrated by the misinformation about the game's history, as well as the rampant commercialization of a traditional game that has been passed on through generations and should be easily and freely playable.
 As such, the team decided to bring the game back to its roots and provide you with this free print-and-play edition.